 Buying Guide: Best Types of Air Beds for Your Needs

-All air mattresses are not created equal, which in this case is good, since variety is indeed the spice of life.
-There are various types and various specs to consider when making the air mattress purchase plunge and here is a smattering of the types of air mattresses you are bound to encounter:
+All blow up beds are not created equal, which in this case is good, since variety is indeed the spice of life.
+There are various types and various specs to consider when making the air bed purchase plunge and here is a smattering of the types of air beds you are bound to encounter:

 In addition to internal pumps, some air mattresses also come equipped with remote controls.
 A remote control allows you to adjust the amount of air and the level of the mattress while you are using it.
 This is useful for finding the perfect amount of air, without having to climb out of bed and start fiddling with a pump in the middle of the night.